c0ncilio/IdaScript/README.md

 # Description
-Utility for running scripts from the command line.
+Utility for running IDA-scripts from the command line.

 Versions used:
 - Python 2.7